 Battle The final conflict that decides the goal.
 Regardless of who wins, the audience learns which values and ideas are superior.

 The narrator must choose whether to run home through the rain and lightning, or to go back and help his own brother.
 He chooses to run without his brother.
-So he makes the immoral decision, according to common decency.
+So he makes an immoral decision, according to common decency.

 At that moment, the bird began to flutter.
 It tumbled down through the bleeding tree and landed at our feet with a thud.
 Its graceful neck jerked twice and then straightened out, and the bird was still.
 It lay on the earth like a broken vase of red flowers, and even death could not mar its beauty.

 The reader realises before the young narrator does that beauty comes in many different forms.
 If the scarlet ibis can be beautiful even when it’s dead, why can’t the little brother be beautiful even with his physical disabilities?
 The older narrator knows that now.
 He leads the reader to realise this point before he makes his immoral decision to leave his own brother behind in the storm.
 We therefore judge him negatively, as he has judged himself.

 The younger brother is dead; the older brother must live forever with the result of his decision.
 He immediately knows he chose wrongly.

 Carson McCullers also wrote a story about two boys from the same family in which the older one abuses the younger.
 She wrote it when she was still a teenager herself.
 She called it “Sucker”.

 Header image by Vincent van Zalinge